0cjs/sedoc/git/tricks.md

 Handy Git Tricks
 ================

-* `git blame --reverse START..` to find out which commit after `START` deleted a line.
+* To do a 'blame in reverse', e.g., to find out which commit deleted a line, use `git blame --reverse START..
+PATH`.
+The file must exist in the START commit, so you may need to do a forward log to find where it was added.

 * Find first ancestor of a <commit-ish> reachable by any other ref (commits that are on only "this" branch):